Alcohol and Drug Related Driving Prohibitions and Suspensions

 Requesting a Review – see the Immediate Roadside Prohibitions (IRP) section on the Disputes, Appeals and Reviews page on this website.

-If police suspect you have consumed alcohol and had care or control of a motor vehicle within the preceding three hours, police may demand you provide a breath sample for testing on a breathalyzer machine or a blood sample.
-If your breath or blood sample indicates BAC above 0.08, or if you refuse to provide a sample of your breath, police may issue you a 90-day ‘Notice of Driving Prohibition’ and may also charge you under the Criminal Code of Canada for impaired driving.
+If police believe you have consumed alcohol and have operated a motor vehicle within the preceding two hours, police may demand you provide a breath sample for testing on a breathalyzer machine or a blood sample.
+If your breath or blood sample indicates a BAC equal to or above 0.08, or if you refuse to provide a sample of your breath, police may issue you a 90-day ‘Notice of Driving Prohibition’ and may also charge you under the Criminal Code of Canada for impaired driving.

 For more information see: